Do I Need to Gain Match My Amps - How to Do It When Subs Are in the Same Box

 Do I Need to Gain Match My Amps?
 How to Do It When Subs Are in the Same Box

 If you are running more than one amplifier in the same car audio system, gain matching may matter a lot.
-It depends on how the amps are being used.
+It depends on what the amps are doing.

 If you have one amplifier powering one subwoofer setup, you do not need to “gain match” multiple amps.
 You just need to set the gain correctly.

 If you have one amp for subwoofers and another amp for mids and highs, those amps do not need to output the same voltage.
-They are doing different jobs and need to be tuned so the system blends together.
+They are doing different jobs.
+The sub amp powers bass.
+The 4 channel amp powers mids and highs.
+Those amps need to be tuned so the system blends together, but they do not need to be matched to the same output number.

 But if you are running multiple amplifiers on subwoofers in the same box, gain matching becomes much more important.

-This is common when a build has one amp per subwoofer, multiple monoblock amps, or a larger bass setup where each amp powers a different sub in the same enclosure.
-Even if each amp is wired to its own subwoofer, the subs are still working together inside the same airspace.
+This is common when a build has one amp per subwoofer, multiple monoblock amplifiers, strapped amps, or a larger bass setup where each amp powers a different sub in the same enclosure.
+Even if each amplifier is wired to its own subwoofer, the subs are still working together inside the same airspace.

 If one amp is making more output than the other, one subwoofer can work harder, move differently, heat faster, or fight the rest of the setup.
 In a shared enclosure, mismatched output can cause the subs to act unevenly instead of working together as one system.